-The consideration for the CWG-Stewardship, with consultation from its legal counsel, became about whether to support a functionally separate model or a legally separate model.
-The group eventually chose the legally separate model because it “ring-fenced” an entity at the outset, allowing for possible separation, if necessary.
-With that preference in place, the CWG-Stewardship turned its focus to developing an accountability framework to support this model, while legal counsel assisted in addressing governance issues.
+The consideration for the CWG-Stewardship, with consultation from its independent legal counsel, became whether to support a functionally separate model or a legally separate model.
+The group eventually chose the legally separate model because it “ring-fenced” the PTI entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
+With that compromise in place, the CWG-Stewardship turned its focus to developing an accountability framework to support this model, while legal counsel assisted in addressing governance issues.

 Client committee/independent, external legal services